Aiven-Open/klaw-docs/docs/docs/HowTo/clusterconnectivity/aiven-karapace-cluster-ssl-protocol.md

     involves configuring the `klaw.clusterapi.url` setting in the Klaw UI and testing the connectivity to ensure the two APIs can communicate over https.
--   Import the Karapce scehma registry public certificate to truststore of Klaw.
+-   Import the Karapace schema registry public certificate to truststore of Klaw.
 For more information, see [Java keystore and truststore containing the service SSL certificates](https://docs.aiven.io/docs/products/kafka/howto/keystore-truststore.html).